yushusongmsazure/Au2018-Py210B/class_notes/03-Lesson3.md

   * Instructor: Tuesday 7:30-9pm online only through [Zoom](https://washington.zoom.us/my/python2018)
   * TA: Optional or TBA
 * Due dates for week 3
   * Lesson 3 Exercises by 11:59pm, Tuesday, Oct.
-23, 2018 (5 points each, Canvas submissions of your source files required, one single PR for the entire week 3 should include source files for all the exercises)
+23, 2018 (5 points each, Canvas submissions of your source files required, one single PR for all the week 3 submissions should include source files for all the exercises)
     * Slicing Lab: https://canvas.uw.edu/courses/1231462/modules/items/8758994
     * List Lab: https://canvas.uw.edu/courses/1231462/modules/items/8758995
     * String Formatting Lab: https://canvas.uw.edu/courses/1231462/modules/items/8758996
   * Lesson 3 Assignment by 11:59pm, Tuesday, Oct.
-23, 2018 (15 points, Canvas submission of your source files required, one single PR for the entire week 3 should include source files for this assignment as well)
+23, 2018 (15 points, Canvas submission of your source files required, one single PR for all the week 3 submissions should include source files for this assignment as well)
     * Mailroom, Part 1: https://canvas.uw.edu/courses/1231462/modules/items/8758997

 ### Git & Github exercises